• Skip to primary navigation

 Home / Desserts / Cakes

-This blueberry cake is fresh, fruity, and so delicious!
-It’s made with soft blueberry sponge layers, a smooth blueberry compote filling, and a light lemon mascarpone whipped cream frosting—perfect for summer!
+Lemon blueberry mascarpone cake made with soft vanilla blueberry sponge layers, a homemade blueberry compote, and a light lemon mascarpone whipped cream.

 Ingredients You Need